sybrew/the-seo-framework/readme.txt

 * **For developers:**
 	* **Added:**
 		* Method `can_access_settings()`.
+		* Property `$schema_ids`.
+It allows you to adjust used Schema.org JSON-LD script IDs.
 	* **Changed:**
 		* Method `is_protected()` no longer checks for query, i.e. `is_singular()`, before parsing.
 		* Method `settings_capability()` now is `get_settings_capability()`, without deprecation; it was marked private.